SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Tree-structural pseudo-classes are pseudo-classes that allow selection of elements based on information in the document tree

 :root  Selects the document's root element
-:empty  Selects every &lt;p&gt; element that has no children (including text nodes)
+:empty  Selects every ‹p› element that has no children (including text nodes)

 Child-indexed pseudo-classes are tree-structural pseudo-classes that select elements based on their index among their siblings.
 Child-indexed pseudo-classes end -child
 For any child-indexed pseudo class there is an equivalent typed child-indexed pseudo-class that ends -of-type isntea of -child
 Typed child-indexed pseudo-classes are tree-structural pseudo-classes that select elements based on their index among siblings of the same type.

-:nth-child(<nth>)  Selects every &lt;p&gt; element that is the <nth> child of its parent
+:nth-child(<nth>)  Selects every ‹p› element that is the <nth> child of its parent
-:nth-last-child(<nth>)  Selects every &lt;p&gt; element that is the <nth> child of its parent, counting from the last child
+:nth-last-child(<nth>)  Selects every ‹p› element that is the <nth> child of its parent, counting from the last child
-:first-child  Selects every &lt;p&gt; element that is the first child of its parent
+:first-child  Selects every ‹p› element that is the first child of its parent
-:last-child  Selects every &lt;p&gt; element that is the last child of its parent
+:last-child  Selects every ‹p› element that is the last child of its parent
-:only-child  Selects every &lt;p&gt; element that is the only child of its parent
+:only-child  Selects every ‹p› element that is the only child of its parent

 nth ::= <an-plus-b>|even|odd
 an-plus-b ::= <integer>n+<integer>